SkeletonAgent: An Agentic Interaction Framework for Skeleton-based Action Recognition: Experiments

+\textbf{Discussion.} The key to our approach lies in the proposed interactive feedback mechanism, which reveals the information truly required by the recognition model and provides targeted guidance to focus on the most noteworthy distinctions.
+Compared to previous static methods, our framework can achieve significant improvements with acceptable overhead.
+The detailed analysis of computational costs can be found in the supplementary materials.

 \textbf{Visualization.} To visually demonstrate the effectiveness of SkeletonAgent, we present the related descriptions and the topologies for two similar actions \textit{writing} and \textit{typing on a keyboard} in \cref{fig:figure5}.
 The static descriptions are provided by GAP~\cite{xiang2023generative}, and the topologies are shown by averaging $\mathbb{R}^{N\times N\times C}$ along the $C$ dimension.
-It is observed that previous single-round descriptions lack sufficient contextual information, causing the model to remain constrained to similar hand motions.
-In contrast, our targeted distinctions leverage dynamic interactions to explicitly highlight key features, guiding the model to concentrate on more discriminative single-arm and double-arm motions.
-The color patterns within topologies reflect that our interaction framework enables the recognition model to effectively focus on crucial differences associated with target motion.
+It is observed that previous single-round descriptions lack sufficient context, causing the model to remain constrained to similar hand motions.
+In contrast, our targeted distinctions leverage dynamic interactions to explicitly highlight key features, guiding the model to focus on more discriminative single-arm and double-arm motions.
+The color patterns within topologies reflect that the proposed interaction framework enables the recognition model to effectively focus on crucial differences associated with target motion.